mathiasertl/django-ca/docs/source/quickstart_docker_compose.rst

 ..
 NOTE::

-   Because of how docker-compose works, it is better to put the file in a sub-directory and `not` directly into your home directory.
+   Because of how **docker compose** works, it is better to put the file in a sub-directory and `not` directly into your home directory.
 We assume you put all files into ``~/ca/`` from now on.

 You can also get versions for specific versions of **django-ca** from the table below, which also shows bundled third-party Docker images.